jonnor/embeddedml/presentations/PyConZA2024/outline.md

 #### Take-aways

+- Sensor processing applications cover a wide range of usecases.
 - Python is a productive environment on microcontrollers.
 Thanks to MicroPython
 - For under 20 USD you get a complete device that runs MicroPython.
 With WiFI+BLE and sensors.
 ESP32
 - It is easy to get started with MicroPython.
 Flash firmware, get a terminal. mpremote tool. mip install libraries.
 Thonny as a simple IDE

 - MicroPython has a range of tools for efficient code execution.
 ABC
 - Accelerometer/IMU data processing can be done entirely in Python.
 For gesture detection, activity detection, sleep tracking, et.c.